SillyMonkay/link2qr-python/readme.md

+To run this do
+cd C:\YourDirectory
+or pushd "D:\YourDirectory"

+A link example is https://google.com/q?=qrcode+generator

 To use this you are required to
 1. Have python already installed
 2. Run "pip install qrcode" to install the dependencies